mca91/ITEWR_DC_Course/chapter2.md

 *** =hint
 Have a look at the plot.
 What can you say about the dispersion of observations?

+*** =hint
+Have a look at the plot.
+What can you say about the dispersion of observations

 *** =pre_exercise_code
 ```{r}
 library(sandwich)